tkilias/docker-db/README.md

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.

-# Using self contained version
+# Using the self contained EXASOL version for Docker

 A self contained docker image is a version of the image which does not require `exadt` tool and do not require docker volumes to be mounted, if a container of such image is removed, then all data are lost.
 To use this version, simply type following commands: